Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 3 General-Purpose Utilities.markdown

 04. Why doesn't this command run in the way it is meant to? **printf "Filename: %s\n", fname**

-    The comma character is not required after the first argument.
-If fname needs to be evaluated as a variable it should be preceded by $ character.
-The altered command line would read:
+    The comma character is not required after the first argument. fname needs to be evaluated as a variable and should be preceded by $ character.
+The correct command line would be:

     `printf "Filename: %s\n" $fname`